Serious Programming Courses

 Programming course overview

-This is free a hands-on 10-hour course focused on kids in elementary, middle and high school, but it is open to anyone.
+This is a free hands-on 10-hour course focused on kids in elementary, middle and high school, but it is open to anyone.
 It will involve serious work and a good amount of going beyond one's comfort zone.
 The goal is to get started on a path that leads to serious programming, rather than using a canned "for kids" programming environment which will never be used for real work.
+The courses are taught by Dr. Mark Galassi, an astrophysicist and computer scientist at Los Alamos National Laboratory.

 The course will start with an unusual but important feature: each student should bring in an old computer or laptop which is not used much anymore, and we will start by installing a GNU/Linux distribution.
 You need to be willing to lose all data on this computer, as we will repartition it and install a new operating system.
 If you cannot find an old computer we will have some loaners, though we will start by pressing you to look harder.
 It is important that the students feel "ownership" of the computer, from the bare hardware all the way up through the operating system that they install.
 It is pretty easy to find old laptops: odds are very good that a neighbour or relative has a 5-year-old laptop they have not used in quite a while.
 The computer should have at least 2 gigabytes of RAM to be fully usable, though for the course you might get by with 1 gigabyte.